Serengeti National Park

 Visit the Grumeti River

-This River is located in the central part of the Park and play hosts a large population of crocodiles and other aquatic species.
-The place is also good for picnicking and as well a good view point for the great Wildebeest migration.
+This River is located in the central part of the Park and plays host a large population of crocodiles and other aquatic species.
+The place is also good for picnicking and as well a good viewpoint for the great Wildebeest migration.
 During the migration period, crocodiles are usually waiting to feast on different animals which are in the migration.

 If Wildlife doesn’t appeal, Serengeti National Park is also famous for culture.
 Make sure to visit the Maasai land and have an insight into the beautiful culture of the Maasai.
 Locals are also available to give detailed information about the varied wild animals in the Park.

 Don’t miss to buy some local goods as souvenirs from different shops of Maasai women.
 Some of these goods like beads are sold at affordable prices.
 The best time for a safari to Serengeti is between April and May.